 PhysicsServer: handles everything related to 3D physics.

 AudioServer: handles everything related to audio.

-Just explore their APIs and you will realize that the all functions provided are low-level implementations of everything Godot allows you to do.
+Explore their APIs and you will realize that all the functions provided are low-level implementations of everything Godot allows you to do.

 The key to using servers is understanding Resource ID (RID) objects.
 These are opaque handles to the server implementation.
 They are allocated and freed manually.
 Almost every function in the servers requires RIDs to access the actual resource.

 Most Godot nodes and resources contain these RIDs from the servers internally, and they can be obtained with different functions.
-In fact, anything that inherits Resource can be directly casted to an RID (not all resources contain an RID, though, in such cases the RID will be empty).
-In fact, resources can be passed to server APIs as RIDs.
-Just make sure to keep references to the resources outside the server, because if the resource is erased, the internal RID is erased too.
+In fact, anything that inherits Resource can be directly casted to an RID.
+Not all resources contain an RID, though: in such cases, the RID will be empty.
+The resource can then be passed to server APIs as an RID.

 For nodes, there are many functions available: